sensson/docker-magento1/README.md

 [![Docker Automated Build](https://img.shields.io/docker/automated/sensson/magento-base-1.svg)]() [![Docker Build Status](https://img.shields.io/docker/build/sensson/magento-base-1.svg)]()

 A base Magento 1.9 image that can be used to scale in production.
-This is can be used in combination with MySQL and Redis.
+This can be used in combination with MySQL and Redis.
 It is opiniated and includes support for Composer, ionCube, Redis and the required PHP modules for a basic Magento installation.